The Salton Sea – Salvation Mountain

 Any of you that have known me for a while, know that I have wanted to visit the Salton Sea for years.
 As such, I made sure to do so before moving back to London.
-The pictures of the Salton Sea and the surrounding area will come soon, but I felt that one place in particular deserved its own post: Salvation Mountain…
+The pictures of the Salton Sea are here, but I felt that one place in particular deserved its own post: Salvation Mountain…

 Salvation Mountain has always had something of an underground fan base, but has started to trickle into popular culture as well now (making an appearance on Sean Penn’s recent film Into The Wild to cite just one example).